Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-qs.md

 ## Initialize the Jaffle Shop project
 Now let's create your first dbt project powered by <Constant name="fusion" />!

-1. Run the following command from your command line to set up an example project and configure a database connection profile.
+1. Set up an example project and configure a database connection profile.

    If you *do not* already have a connection profile that you want to use, start with this command and prompts will guide you through configuring a profile:
     ```bash